Economie solidaire et théories féministes : pistes pour une convergence nécessaire

 aceesa - Associação Centro de Estudos de Economia Solidária do Atlântico, Portugal

-Sob a direcção de Rogerio Roque Amaro, diciembre 2014
+Sob a direcção de Rogerio Roque Amaro, December 2014